PetrKryslUCSD/FinEtools.jl/README.md

 ## News

 - 06/08/2018: FinEtools is now a registered package.
 The release 0.3.0 works with Julia 0.7.0-alpha.
+The notebook examples need updating for 0.7 still.

 - 03/26/2018: Development of the package for Julia 0.6 is frozen.
 All development now goes towards 0.7.